rakutentech/engineering-blog/content/post/elm-at-rakuten/index.md

 Elm has an ML-style syntax, in contrast to the C-style syntax of Java, JavaScript, and other popular languages.
 It was a choice that traded familiarity with convenience and fitness,[^ml-style] as sometimes _familiarity hides complexity_.[^familiarity-hides-complexity]

-[^familiarity-hides-complexity]: Rich Hickey mention the idea that _familiarity hides complexity_ in his talk [Are we there yet?](https://www.infoq.com/presentations/Are-We-There-Yet-Rich-Hickey/) (11th minute) where he advocated for the reexamination of the basic principles of OOP.
+[^familiarity-hides-complexity]: Rich Hickey mentions the idea that _familiarity hides complexity_ in his talk [Are we there yet?](https://www.infoq.com/presentations/Are-We-There-Yet-Rich-Hickey/) (11th minute) where he advocated for the reexamination of the basic principles of OOP.
 [^ml-style]: Evan Czaplicki explains the decision of using the ML-style syntax throughout the video [Convergent Evolution](https://youtu.be/jl1tGiUiTtI?t=384).

 What we like about this syntax is its simplicity.
 Compared to C-style syntax, most parentheses, keywords, and punctuations are not necessary.